olga-terekhova/ppt-render-html/README.md

 Functionality:
 1. Opens the PowerPoint file as a COM object
 2. Iterates through slides:
+   - Exports a shape named "icon" as a png icon (if found among slide shapes)
    - Exports PNG for the whole slide
    - Builds JS metadata for the links (address + dimensions of the rectangular area serving as a hyperlink)
    - Generates customized HTML and JS files per slide